Benbinbin/BlogiNote/content/index.md

 ::IntroCard{avatar="/default-avatar.png"}
 # BlogiNote

-BlogiNote is a Nuxt Theme for blog and note with flexible layouts and fancy interaction.
+BlogiNote is a Nuxt Theme to build a static website for showing blog and note with flexible layouts and fancy interaction.

 Check out the [Documentation](https://documentation.bloginote.benbinbin.com/){.underline .text-blue-500 .hover:text-blue-700 .transition-colors .duration-300}.